Twisting cochains and higher torsion: functors

 \section{$A_\infty$ functors}

-In this paper we consider chain complexes of projective right $R$-modules over a ring $R$.
-This gives a differential graded category $\cC(R)$ with graded hom sets
+In this paper we consider the differential graded category $\cC(R)$ of chain complexes of projective $R$-modules over an associative ring $R$ and $\cG r(R)$, the underlying graded category of $\ZZ$-graded projective $R$-modules.
+All $R$-modules will be right $R$-modules.
+Both categories $\cC(R),\cG r(R)$ have graded hom sets given by

-with differential $m_1$ given by for all $f\in\HOM_n(C_\ast,D_\ast)$.
-We will be considering functors from an ordinary category $\cX$ into this differential graded category.
-Usually we assume that the functor takes values in the full subcategory of $\cC(R)$ consisting of nonnegatively graded chain complexes or cochain complexes considered as nonpositively graded chain complexes.
+But $\cC(R)$ has a differential $m_1:\HOM_n(C_\ast,D_\ast)\to \HOM_{n-1}(C_\ast,D_\ast)$ given by We will be considering functors from an ordinary category $\cX$ into the differential graded category $\cC(R)$, but we view these as functors $\cX\to\cG r(R)$ with additional structure.
+Usually we assume that the functor takes values in the full subcategory of $\cG r(R)$ consisting either of nonnegatively graded $R$-modules with additional structure given by a degree $-1$ differential or nonpositively graded modules with degree $1$ differential.

 To fix a problem which arises in the notation we will use the nerve $\cN\bu\cX\op$ of the opposite category.
 Thus a \emph{$p$-simplex} in $\cX$ (an element of $\cN_p\cX\op$) will be a sequence of morphisms of the form: